 Text messages – deleted within 1 month

-Notes – deleted after 5 years from the end of our contract for adults, deleted 5 years after turning 18 for children.
+Notes – deleted after 5 years from the end of our contract.

 Sensitive personal information